v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

   by a call to the :py:meth:`pyActivity.daeSimulation.ReInitialize` function to reinitialise the system after the variable values have been modified.

-A simple schedule can be found in the :ref:`tutorial7` where the following operating procedure has been specified:
+A very simple schedule can be found in the :ref:`tutorial7`:

 .. code-block:: python